perneky/EasyMono/README.md

 # CPPtoCSInteropGenerator
 This is a small program, written in C#.
 It takes a managed library (a .dll file) and looks for methods with an `ExportToCpp` attribute.
 For all functions it finds, it generates a C++ function.
 The native code can just call this native function and it is going to handle calling the managed function properly.

+For convinience, it looks for get and set functions in the managed classes, and creates getter/setter attributes for them.

 # CStoCPPInteropGenerator
 This is an other small program which depends on libclang.
 It takes C++ header files and examine them.
 For every class it finds, derived from the `EasyMono::ScriptedClass`class, it generates a C# class which can be used in the managed world, and registers C++ wrapper functions around its public methods, so they can be called from C# effortlessly.